Software Development Life Cycle (SDLC)

 - Giving all members of the development team an understanding of the cost and necessary resources to carry out the project efficiently.

-What are the disadvantages of SDLC?
+What are the limitation of SDLC?

 - Reducing communication and collaboration between departments: